benthecoder/notion_nlp/README.md

 ![tags](assets/tags.png)

-However, note that to use the github workflows feature, where nlp sentiments are added to your notion page automatically, you need to keep it as a text property.
+However, note that to add NLP info to future journal entries, you need to keep it as a text property.

-## Github Workflows
+### step 4: setup Github Workflows (optional)

-add the secrets to your repo by going to Settings > Secrets > Actions > New repository secret
+add the secrets from `.env` to your repo by going to Settings > Secrets > Actions > New repository secret

 ![secrets](assets/secret.png)